 For school-aged children, the AOA recommends an eye exam every two years if no vision correction is required.
 Kids who need glasses or contact lenses should have an exam every year, or as recommended by their optometrist (OD) or ophthalmologist (eye MD).

 When scheduling, make sure to choose a time of day when your child is happy and alert.
-While the specifics of your child’s visit will depend on their age, a pediatric exam will generally include a case history, vision testing, eye alignment test, eye health evaluation, determination of need for eyeglasses, and potentially a prescription for eyewear.
+While the specifics of your child’s visit will depend on their age, a pediatric exam will generally include a case history, vision testing, eye alignment test, eye health evaluation, determination the need for eyeglasses, and potentially a prescription for eyewear.

 Eye Exams for Infants